thejosehernandez/Python/README.md

 GIS_E3: Python script using cursor to iterate through data and does editing based on condition.

 asmt2_hernandez.py and functs_hernandez.py: manages a user list that can be modified and saved to a text file

+mysql_test.py: script connecting to mysql to query data